crashappsec/chalk/tests/README.md

 # Chalk Testing

 This directory contains all the basic functionality tests for chalk.
+Tests are run via `docker compose` in the `tests` container which internally uses the `pytest` framework.

-Tests are run via docker compose in a separate `tests` container which internally uses the `pytest` framework.
+While `pytest` can be used to run the tests directly,

-## Requirements
+## Setup

 ### Chalk Binary